userver-framework/userver/scripts/docs/en/userver/mongodb.md

 ## MongoDB

-The mongo asynchronous driver provides an interface for working with MongoDB databases and the BSON format.
+The mongo asynchronous driver provides an interface to work with MongoDB databases and the BSON format.

 ## Main features